 Then gradually add the remaining flour.
 You may need to knead the remaining flour into the dough.
 The dough should be “firm–kinda stiff–but still maybe kinda sticky–not bad.”
 Mix all thoroughly, cover and set in a very cold place overnight.
 You can freeze the dough or keep it for days in the refrigerator.
 Bake in a 350º oven.
 “Watch carefully.
 They burn easy.
 Smells wonderful.
 Tastes good.
 Yum!
 Yum!”

-Aunt Hilda told Jerri that her mother couldn’t make these cookies until the weather turned cold, because they didn’t have a refrigerator.
-If you want to make them in the traditional way, put the dough into a cold room.
-If you have a refrigerator, use it.
+Aunt Hilda said that her mother couldn’t make these cookies until the weather turned cold, because they didn’t have a refrigerator.
+If you want to make them in the traditional way, put the dough into an unheated room.
+Otherwise, use a refrigerator.

-Jerri’s instructions: Take pieces of the cold dough about the size of two walnuts and roll them into quarter inch diameter “snakes” on a well-floured board.
-Coil the snakes into a pizza pan and separate the layers with waxed paper.
+Jerri’s instructions: Take pieces of the cold dough about the size of two walnuts and roll them into quarter-inch diameter “snakes” on a well-floured board.
+Layer the snakes on a baking pan and separate the layers with waxed paper.
+Jerri coiled them into a pizza pan.
 Freeze the snakes for several hours or overnight.

-CHUCK’S NOTES: I have never made these tasty little cookies myself, but I have stirred the dough and placed lots of little pieces of “snakes” on the pans.
+CHUCK’S NOTES: I have never made these tasty little cookies myself, but I have stirred the dough, watched Jerri and placed lots of little pieces of “snakes” on the pans.
+My first batch will be in 2020 now that Jerri is gone.